Pharmacy Care

 General Information

-Head lice are insects that live in your hair.
-They are a brownish grey colour, measure just a few millimetres long and have six legs with claws to hold onto hairs.
+Headlice (Pediculus humanus capitis) are small wingless insects that live in your hair.
+They are a brownish grey colour, measure just a few millimetres long (2.5 to 3.5 mm) and have six legs with claws to hold onto hairs.
 Head lice feed on blood from your scalp and are often most noticeable behind the ears and at the nape of the neck.
+They can be difficult to see on the scalp as they move very quickly when the hair is disturbed.

 Lice cannot fly or jump, but they can ‘trapeze’ or crawl from person to person when there is close contact between heads (and possibly through sharing hairbrushes or combs).

-Female lice lay eggs called nits, which appear as tiny white specks on hairs, close to the scalp.
-The eggs hatch after seven to 10 days.
+Female headlice lay eggs called nits, which appear as tiny white specks on hairs, close to the scalp.
+They lay about 6 to 8 eggs every day.
+They lay the eggs close to their food supply – the scalp.
+The eggs hatch after 7 to 10 days.
 The empty egg cases can also be seen in the hair and are found slightly further away from the scalp.
 It is important to check behind the ears and at the nape of the neck when looking for a lice infestation.
+That is where the nits are often seen.
+They are attached firmly to the hair and are hard to remove or slide along the hair shaft.
+This is in contrast to dandruff, which is easy to slide along the hair shaft.

 Often there are no obvious signs of infestation.
 There may be blood spots, a rash or scratch marks around the hairline and neck from itching.
 Sometimes there is no itch at all.
 These symptoms appear only after several weeks of infestation, when the body develops an allergic reaction to the saliva of the lice.